Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Methods and baseline assumptions

 \section{Methods and baseline assumptions}

 We use AYO\cite{stark2014,stark2015,stark2023} to calculate exoplanet yields.
 Briefly, AYO distributes a large number ($\sim10^5$) of synthetic EECs around each star for thousands of nearby stars, sampling the range of possible orbits, phases, and planet radii consistent with the adopted definition of an EEC, calculates their exposure times given a model of the observatory/instrument and background sources, and then numerically determines the completeness $C$ as a function of exposure time $t$ (and importantly, its derivative $dC/dt$).
 AYO then uses an advanced version of the equal-slope method\cite{hunyadi2007} to determine the optimal value of $dC/dt$ for all observations, simultaneously optimizing the selected targets, the number of visits to each star, and the exposure and delay times for each visit.
+Briefly, the equal-slope method requires that $dC/dt$ is equal for all observations, ensuring that they are equally productive per unit time, as expected for optimally distributed exposure time\cite{stark2014, stark2015}.

 We use the HWO Preliminary Input Catalog (HPIC) as our input target list\cite{tuchow2024}.
 This target list contains $\sim13$k stars within 50 pc complete to a TESS magnitude of 12, formed from the union of the TESS Input Catalog\cite{stassun2019} and the Gaia DR3 catalog\cite{gaiadr3}.
 The HPIC includes a wide range of stellar properties, including photometry, distance, effective temperature, spectral type, luminosity, radius, and mass.
 The HPIC also contains basic information on binarity from the Washington Double Star Catalog and the Gaia Catalog of Nearby Stars (GCNS)\cite{gaia2021}, which we use to calculate a stray light background for each star in a manner identical to Ref. \citenum{stark2019}.
+We do not consider multi-star wavefront control techniques like that being investigated for Roman CGI\cite{sirbu2018}.
+The HPIC has similar fidelity to the HWO Mission Stars List developed by the NASA Exoplanet Exploration Program (ExEP) office\cite{mamajek2024}, but provides the much larger sample of stars needed for accurate trade studies\cite{tuchow2024} (the latter provides just 160 stars, while we investigate scenarios that can survey as many as $\sim$500 stars).